nickapos/vagrant-chef/vm-automation-presentation.md

 % Nick Apostolakis
 % 27th of February 2015

+# Introduction

+As virtual machines are becoming increasingly important by the day both for organizations, we will atempt here to provide a brief introductions of the tools used in NCR Edinburgh for the automation and provisioning of our infrastructure.

+These tools can be used either in a corporate environment in order to provide infrastructure standarization and automation both for development and production systems.
+All of the tools mentioned here are open source projects and can be downloaded at no cost.

 # A walkthrough of the technologies used in NCR Edinburgh

 The goal is to create a fully configured vm artifact ready to be imported in the virtualization software of choice.
-We will use VirtualBox for the development system
+We will use VirtualBox for the development system.Our technology stack is the following:

   * _[Packer](https://www.packer.io/)_ used for the creation of custom Vagrant boxes
   * _[Berkshelf](https://downloads.chef.io/chef-dk/)_ part of Chef Development toolkit.
 Used for cookbook dependency management